rageworx/DataRecoveryTool_MinGW-W64/README.md

 ## Features
-- **Selective File Recovery:** Recover deleted files on FAT32 drives—whether logical or physical.
-Select specific files or opt for bulk recovery.
 - **Corruption Detection:** Analyze each file for potential corruption, helping ensure data integrity in recovered files.
-- **Automated File Logging:** Generate a .txt log file listing deleted file locations.
+- **Automated File Logging:** Generate a .txt log file listing deleted files.
-- **File Type Prediction:** Attempt to predict file extensions for corrupted files, simplifying the identification of unknown file types during recovery.
+- **File Type Prediction:** Attempt to predict file extensions for corrupted files, simplifying the identification of unknown file types during recovery (for FAT32).
 - **Automatic Filesystem Detection:**  Detect the filesystem type (FAT32, exFAT, ...).
 - **Read-Only Access:** Drives are accessed as read-only to prevent any accidental data changes or damage.